2

 One of many poems by Lloyd Willy HERE.

 One of the more eloquent stories from this amazing episode is the account of the lowly Chinese Mess Cook, hired on at Shanghai, who went down with the ship.
 His son was chosen as the only member of his family to leave China for a US citizenship (due to his Father's service) in the 1970's.
-Eric Lien is now a retired accountant in San Francisco.
+Eric Lien is now a successful accountant in San Francisco.

-[home] [crew] [contact] [news] [guest book] [log book] [forum] [ship] [ship2][old site] [library] [movies] [the dvd ]
+[home] [crew] [contact] [news] [ship] [library] [movies] [the video]